naah69/hugo-theme-artwhite/README.md

 ## 5 Server、Compile And Deploy

 ### 5.1 server script
-Run the follow commond.it will be started.
+Run the following commond.it will be started.
 ```bash
 $ ./server
 ```

 ### 5.2 compile script

-Run the follow commond.it will be compile html and index,but it will generate English Index Only.
+Run the following commond.it will be compile html and index,but it will generate English Index Only.
 ```bash
 $ ./compile
 ```

-Run the follow commond.it will compile html and generate Chinese and English index.(must not delete complie,because it dependen compile script )
+Run the following commond.it will compile html and generate Chinese and English index.(must not delete complie,because it dependen compile script )
 ```bash
 $ java -jar naah-algolia-builder-0.0.1.jar
 ```

 ### 5.3 deploy script

-if this is your first deploy,please init your git repository.Run the follow commond.
+if this is your first deploy,please init your git repository.Run the following commond.
 ```bash
 $ git init
 $ git remote add <short name> <remote git url>